There were no bunkers, no sound of canons or weapons, no booby traps to defeat.

 No helmeted men with AK-47s jumping from the heat.

-Judy In Disguise (With Glasses) played as I rushed through the corridors for a commercial jet that would get me soonest to Wilmington, North Carolina.
-With the unpleasant reception, I got at the airport, I’m not sure I would have worn my uniform on the flight, had it not been required to get the substantial military discount.
+Judy In Disguise (With Glasses) played as I rushed through the corridors at SFO for a commercial jet that would get me soonest to Wilmington, North Carolina.
+With the unpleasant reception I had just encountered at the airport, I’m not sure I would have worn my uniform on the flight had it not been required to get the substantial military discount.

-Knowing the date and scheduled time of my arrival, members of Marty’s family and local citizens (remembering I‘d worked in Wilmington) had assembled a group of one-hundred or more at the airport where they gave me a hero’s welcome.
+Knowing the date and scheduled time of my arrival, Marty’s family and local citizens (remembering I’d worked in Wilmington) assembled a group of one hundred or more at the airport, where they gave me a hero’s welcome.

 I awoke from that dream not long after I touched down.
 It was just Marty at the airport, and that was good enough for me, the girl I’d been dreaming of my entire time in Vietnam.

 After more than a year apart, the girl who had waited for me was now standing in front of me, even more, beautiful than I had remembered.
 Marty was tall and thin with sparkling blue-green eyes, short bleached blond hair, and was in love with me.
 She was 18.
 I was 20.

 We were wed the next afternoon, one day after my arrival.
 The ceremony was conducted in a spare bedroom of the preacher’s house who married us.
 There had been no bridal or wedding shower, no gifts of any kind, just advice.

 All of three people attended.
 Unfortunately, one was Marty’s aunt Hill who kept squawking in her shaky ninety-eight- old sounding voice, “Don’t forget to pay the preacher.”
 Then, in my ear one minute later, Don’t forget . . . .”
 To get her to shut up, I palmed him a five-dollar bill before the vows.